-There are so many iconic destinations that are to be found in Australia that almost any trip to visit the country will provide some memorable moments, from scuba diving on the Great Barrier Reef through to seeing the sunrise over Uluru, and the magnificent colors reflected by this rock formation.
-Australia is also a great destination for sports fans, as it has great surfing, cycling and hiking options, while there are plenty of adrenaline sports available too, including skydiving and bungee jumping.
+There are so many iconic destinations that are to be found in Australia that almost any trip to visit the country will provide some memorable moments from scuba diving on the Great Barrier Reef to watching the sunrise over Uluru and the magnificent colors reflected by this rock formation.
+Australia is also a great destination for sports fans, as it has great surfing, cycling, and hiking options while there are plenty of adrenaline sports available too, including skydiving and bungee jumping.

 The country is one of the safest in South East Asia, and one of the biggest dangers to visitors is if they choose to rent one of the ubiquitous motorbikes to try and get around the country.
 When dealing with locals who are trying to sell something, be wary of scams and those trying to take advantage of visitors, although the vast majority of the population are friendly and welcoming to those exploring the country.

-Japan is a beautiful nation that is spread across four main islands and is home to spectacular diversity, from the huge urban centers of cities like Tokyo and Osaka, out to the beautiful natural areas such as Mount Fuji and the amazing mountains of Hokkaido with their superb skiing destinations.
-The culture in Japan is also truly wonderful, and there are so many different things to experience, from the manga and anime culture through to the superb food to be found there.
+Japan is a beautiful nation that is spread across four main islands and is home to spectacular diversity from the huge urban centers of cities like Tokyo and Osaka to the beautiful natural areas such as Mount Fuji and the amazing mountains of Hokkaido with their superb skiing destinations.
+The culture in Japan is also truly wonderful, and there are so many different things to experience from the manga and anime culture through to the superb food to be found there.

 Another English speaking country, language is not usually a problem for those who are exploring the country, while it is also a very safe country.
-There is a good range of hostels found throughout the country, while there are also backpacker buses for those who prefer to travel with other backpackers rather than using the standard public transport.
+There is a good range of hostels found throughout the country and there are also backpacker buses for those who prefer to travel with other backpackers rather than using the standard public transport.